Planning a Legislative Visit

 - HB-1841 - create a statewide database of police misconduct records and require employers to share employment information with a law enforcement agency conducting a background check of a job applicant.
-(Unanimously approved by General Assembly; Gov. Wolf expected to sign in July).
+(Unanimously approved by General Assembly; signed by Gov. Wolf on July 14, 2020).

 - SB-69 - end incarceration of indigent unable to pay fines, fees, or restitution